The profinite completion of the fundamental group of infinite graphs of groups: Notation

 \section{Notation}

-In this paper we shall follow the notation of \cite{RZ} and \cite{Ribes}, where the reader can find the main concepts and results related to profinite graphs and groups used in this paper.
-Throughout the paper one assumes that $\CA$ is a pseudovariety of finite groups closed for extensions, i.e., $\CA$ is a nonempty collection of (isomorphism classes of) finite groups closed for taking subgroups, homomorphic images and extensions.
+In this paper we shall follow the notation of \cite{RZ} and \cite{Ribes}, where the reader can find the main concepts and results related to profinite graphs and groups.
+Throughout the article one assumes that $\CA$ is a pseudovariety of finite groups closed for extensions, i.e., $\CA$ is a non-empty collection of (isomorphism classes of) finite groups closed for taking subgroups, homomorphic images and extensions.
 For example, $\CA$ can be the class of all finite groups, the class of all finite p-groups for a fixed prime number $p$, or the class of all finite solvable groups.
 A 'pro-$\CA$' group $G$ is an inverse limit of groups in $\CA$; this is a compact, Hausdorff and totally disconnected topological group with the property $G/U \in \CA$, whenever $U$ is an open normal subgroup of $G$.

-Let $R$ be an abstract group.
-Recall that the (full) 'pro-$\CA$ topology' of $R$ is the unique topology that makes $R$ into a topological group in such a way that the set $\mathcal{U}$ of all normal subgroups $U$ of $R$ with $R/U \in \CA$ form a fundamental system of neighbourhoods of the identity element 1.
-One says that $R$ is 'residually $\CA$' if this topology is Hausdorff, i.e., if $\bigcap_{U \in \mathcal{U}} U=1$.
-The 'pro-$\CA$ completion' $R_{\hat{\CA}}$ of $R$ is the pro-$\CA$ group The natural homomorphism $R \ra R_{\hat{\CA}}$ is continuous ($R$ is endowed with its pro-$\CA$ topology).
-If $R$ is residually $\CA$, this homomorphism is an injection, and one identifies $R$ with its image in $R_{\hat{\CA}}$, so that $R \leq R_{\hat{\CA}}$.
-In this case the topology on $R$ induced by the topology of $R_{\hat{\CA}}$ is precisely its full pro-$\CA$ topology.
-If $X \subseteq R$, one denotes the closure of $X$ in $R$ by $Cl(X)$, and the closure of $X$ in $R_{\hat{\CA}}$ by $\overline{X}$; one notes that $Cl(X)= R \cap \overline{X}$ and $\overline{X}=\overline{Cl(X)}$, (cf. \cite[Section 3]{RZ94}).
+Let $G$ be an abstract group.
+Recall that the (full) 'pro-$\CA$ topology' of $G$ is the unique topology that makes $G$ into a topological group in such a way that the set $\mathcal{U}$ of all normal subgroups $U$ of $G$ with $G/U \in \CA$ form a fundamental system of neighbourhoods of the identity element 1.
+One says that $G$ is 'residually $\CA$' if this topology is Hausdorff, i.e., if $\bigcap_{U \in \mathcal{U}} U=1$.
+The 'pro-$\CA$ completion' $G_{\widehat{\CA}}$ of $G$ is the pro-$\CA$ group The natural homomorphism $G \ra G_{\widehat{\CA}}$ is continuous ($G$ is endowed with its pro-$\CA$ topology).
+If $G$ is residually $\CA$, this homomorphism is an injection, and one identifies $G$ with its image in $G_{\widehat{\CA}}$, so that $G \leq G_{\widehat{\CA}}$.
+In this case the topology on $G$ induced by the topology of $G_{\widehat{\CA}}$ is precisely its full pro-$\CA$ topology.
+If $X \subseteq G$, one denotes the closure of $X$ in $G$ by $Cl(X)$, and the closure of $X$ in $G_{\widehat{\CA}}$ by $\overline{X}$; one notes that $Cl(X)= G \cap \overline{X}$ and $\overline{X}=\overline{Cl(X)}$, (cf. \cite[Section 3]{RZ94}).